SuperOfficeDocs/superoffice-docs/docs/onsite/security/set-up-emet.md

 ![Running processes][img3]

-Repeat this process for the servers that are involved in the SuperOffice installation, for example, file server, database server, NetServer and proxy server.
+Repeat this process for the servers that are involved in the SuperOffice installation, for example, file server, database server, NetServer, and proxy server.

 <!-- Referenced links -->
 [1]: https://technet.microsoft.com/en-us/security/jj653751